btcpayserver/btcpayserver-doc/docs/Contribute/ContributeWrite.md

 ### Requirements

-In order to contribute to BTCPayServer as a writer there are some requirements.
+In order to contribute to BTCPay Server as a writer there are some requirements.

 Since most of the writen done in BTCPay Server is done through Github, you must have a [Github account](https://github.com/).
 It's also on Github that you can review the work done by others.